+---------------------------------------------------+

 games

-battlebots: my favorite show of all time. giant weaponized robots fight each other, chaos ensues. very entertaining if you like robotics, or enjoy watching explosions, hammers, giant saws, 250mph spinners, and hundreds of pounds of steel being thrown into the air.
+battlebots: weaponized robots fight each other, chaos ensues. very entertaining if you like robotics, or enjoy watching explosions, hammers, giant saws spinning 250mph, and hundreds of pounds of steel being thrown into the air.

 bojack horseman: uses animal people to depict struggles with addiction, mental illness, interpersonal problems, and general adult life. its clever writing, in both silly and somber parts, cements it as one of the pinnacles of the animated genre.